-Monitoring social media has recently led to successful arrests, including the recent changes against some 49 gang members, who were caught bragging about murders on Facebook.
-Extreme cases aside, it’s uncomfortable to think that police officer could pose as teens, students or co-workers, friending or following unsuspecting citizens during investigations.
-Of course, users have to approve who they friend on Facebook and can adjust privacy settings as they wish, but Facebook’s open nature doesn’t exactly encourage complete privacy.
+Monitoring social media and privacy has recently led to successful arrests, including the recent changes against some 49 gang members, who were caught bragging about murders on Facebook.
+Extreme cases aside, it’s uncomfortable to think that a police officer could pose as teens, students, or co-workers, friending or following unsuspecting citizens during investigations.
+Of course, users have to approve who they friend on Facebook and can adjust privacy settings as they wish.
+However, Facebook’s open nature doesn’t exactly encourage complete privacy.

-According to NY Daily News, associate legal director for the NY Civil Liberties Union, Christopher Dunn, believes that “police work on the Internet is ripe for abuse.”
+According to NY Daily News associate legal director for the NY Civil Liberties Union “police work on the Internet is ripe for abuse.”
 Given that this is new territory, it is likely that lines will be crossed as limitations are defined.